MarissaReitsma/AHEaD-2022/README.md

 - Conduct a literature review using the National Library of Medicine's [MeSH](https://www.ncbi.nlm.nih.gov/mesh) terms and [PubMed](https://pubmed.ncbi.nlm.nih.gov/).
 Try starting with the MeSH terms "Health Care Costs" and "Health Expenditures."
 You might also want to explore others and experiment to see the full power of MeSH.
 You can access [Stanford PubMed](https://pubmed-ncbi-nlm-nih-gov.laneproxy.stanford.edu/?otool=stanford&holding=F1000) by logging in with your SUNetID.
 - Find 8-10 articles that study plan payment risk adjustment and put the references in a Google Doc.
 Summarize each in a couple sentences.
+Upload your google doc [here](https://drive.google.com/drive/u/2/folders/1dl5aoBucVoZpRxfUJIgpTaaCs02RI4G4).

 ## Week 3 (July 5 - July 8)